 Specific Parking Restrictions | ||

-No Parking | Stop for less than 2 minutes for picking up/dropping off passengers, stay within 3m of vehicle. | Rule 168 |
+No Parking | Stop for less than 2 minutes to pick up/drop off passengers, and stay within 3m of the vehicle. | Rule 168 |

 No Stopping | Do not stop in ‘No Stopping’ areas unless in an emergency. | Rule 167 |